OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/losers.md

 ---
 title: losers
-description: This page provides information on how to get the top stock market losers using the 'losers' function with OpenBB and Yahoo Finance.
+description: "This page provides information on how to get the top stock market losers" using the 'losers' function with OpenBB and Yahoo Finance.
 This function does not require parameters and returns a pandas dataframe of stock losers.
 keywords: